elusivecodes/FyreCommand/README.md

 $description = $command->getDescription();
 ```

-The description can be set by defining the `$description` property on your command.
+The description can be set by defining the `$description` property on the command.

 **Get Name**